In this Azure article, we will discuss where to find Azure storage account connection string from the Azure Portal and use PowerShell.

 - Log in to Azure Portal and navigate to your storage account.

-- On the Storage account page, click on the Access keys link from the left navigation that is present under the Security + networking tab.
+- On the Storage account page, click on the Access keys link from the left navigation, which is under the Security + networking tab.

-3. You will see the connection strings under the Key1 and key2.
-Click on the Show button next to the Connection string to see the value of the connection string.
+3. The connection strings are under Key1 and Key2.
+Click on the Show button next to the Connection string to see its value.

 Now copy the connection string and utilize it wherever you need it.